 You can use oil-based primer over latex paint, and when it comes to applying it, the importance of meticulous surface preparation cannot be overstated.
 The surface needs to be not just clean but pristinely so, and it needs to be as smooth as possible.

-We’ll discuss the essential tools you should have and provide practical tips and insights to ensure your application process is as smooth as the surface you aim to create.
+I’ll discuss the essential tools you should have and provide practical tips and insights to ensure your application process is as smooth as the surface you aim to create.

 Tip: If you encounter difficulties sourcing Tr-sodium phosphate (TSP), use warm, soapy water for surface cleaning.